 If possible ask your butcher to cut a rib roast to order.
 You want a two or three rib roast that weighs in at a minimum of 5-6 pounds from the small end (the large end is closer to the chuck and not quite as tender or meaty).
 A roast of this size will feed 4-6 people generously with leftovers.
 A roast with the bone in will be easier to cook and create better pan juices for gravy than a boneless rib roast.
 It’s not difficult to carve a bone-in roast and those rib bones are so very good to chew on.

-When you get your roast home, if not cooking right away remove all of the wrapping, place on a rack in a shallow pan and place in the coldest spot in your refrigerator uncovered for up to 5 days.
+When you get your roast home, if not cooking right away, remove all of the wrapping, place on a rack in a shallow pan and place in the coldest spot in your refrigerator uncovered for up to 5 days.
 Beef roasts stored in this fashion receive a little bit of dry aging, something you pay for dearly in a good steakhouse.
 See my earlier post on dry aging beef if you want to do some serious home aging on your beef roast.

-When ready to cook, remove from the refrigerator about an hour before you will be putting it in the over.
+When ready to cook, remove from the refrigerator about an hour before you will be putting it in the oven.
 Rub all over with a highly seasoned rub.
 I like to tie my roast in two or three places as shown to help the roast maintain a picture perfect shape.
 Place the roast in a shallow roasting pan bone side down.
 Place in a preheated 400 degree oven for 10 minutes.
 Lower the heat to 325 degrees and continue to roast without basting for about

 20 -25 minutes per pound or until your meat thermometer reaches 130 degrees for a medium rare roast or 140 degrees for medium).